bkrcokan13/AeroHarvest/README.md

 ![Logo](img/logo.png)

 # AeroHarvest
  AeroHarvest is a web crawler project designed to collect and provide weather data.
+Accuweather.com is used as a weather website, it is not used for commercial purposes and the data is not transferred anywhere.

 ## Installation